 Recognising which animals must not come into contact with acorns is important.
-We ensure our animals safety by moving them to oak tree free paddocks at this time of year.
-If we have to turn horses out in fields with oak trees fence we off the trees – electric fencing is good for this.
+We ensure our animals safety by moving them to oak tree-free paddocks in the Autumn.
+If we have to turn horses out in fields with oak trees we fence off the trees – electric fencing is good for this.
 Alternatively, we rake up all the acorns as they fall to the ground.
 Although tedious this is good practice.

 A horse can get a taste for acorns and search for them while grazing.
 Oak and acorn poisoning causes kidney damage and gastroenteritis in a horse or pony.

 Acorns will only make a goat sick if they stop chewing their cuds.
 This can be deadly.

 Yes, after falling in autumn, each acorn (an oak tree seed) can produce a new oak sapling the following spring.
 But most acorns don’t get the chance as they are munched before they get the chance to germinate.

 Which animals can eat acorns and oak leaves?